Heartland (Canadian TV series): Main

 Casey, formerly a pro barrel racer, was in a relationship with Tim when she returns to Hudson after the death of her husband, Hank "The Tank" McMurtry.
 She convinced Tim to start a rodeo school.
-She is sister-in-law to Jen, who has served as Lou's Dude Ranch and Maggie's Diner manager, and aunt to Wyatt and Brick.
+She is the sister-in-law of Jen, who has served as Lou's Dude Ranch and Maggie's Diner manager, and the aunt of Wyatt and Brick.
 Following Tim's brain cancer scare, Tim pushes Casey away, eventually leading to a permanent break-up.